 Summer has finally arrived!
 Before you bust out the sunscreen and make for the outdoors, you’ll want to ensure that your home is also ready for summer’s heat.
 These ten home preparation tips will help your home stay cool without skyrocketing your energy bill.

 1. Install a programmable thermostat.
-These nifty devices allow you to set automatic temperature controls for maximum comfort and energy efficiency.
+These nifty devices allow you to set automatic temperature controls for maximum comfort and energy efficiency during the hot summer months.
 Keep temperatures higher when your family isn’t home to keep costs low.

 2. Replace your air filter.
 Your HVAC system’s air filter gets a lot more use during the summer.
 Check it every thirty days throughout the summer; replace it when necessary.